xinchaobeta/cress-type/README.md

 # Cress Type

-This is an addon plugin both for the [chai](http://github.com/logicalparadox/chai) assertion library and the [should.js](https://github.com/tj/should.js) assertion library.
+This is an addon plugin for the [Jest](https://github.com/facebook/jest), the [chai](http://github.com/logicalparadox/chai) assertion library and the [should.js](https://github.com/tj/should.js) assertion library.
 It provides the most basic function type compare ability and tests.

 ## Installation